donmik/buddypress-xprofile-custom-fields-type/readme.txt

 Your files are uploaded in "YOUR_UPLOAD_DIR / profiles / ID_OF_USER" folder.

 == Changelog ==

+= 1.5.6.2 =
+* Solved a warning when you use custom post type multiselect and have no choices.
+* Solved a warning with queries changing ASC with 'ASC'.
+* Improving the faq.

 = 1.5.6.1 =
 * Changed FAQ.